3Easy/responsiveimage/readme.md

 #### Notes

 There’s no doubt in my mind that somebody smarter than I would be able to drmatically improve and shorten this script.
 For example, I imagine it could be shortened into a loop, with an easy-to-edit array of breakpoints included at the top, which also control the loop.
-Early days.
+Done that bit!